AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

-OVERLAY - transparent sheet with captions or instruction covering printed image.
+OVERLAY - transparent sheet with captions or instruction covering artwork.

 PANTONE MATCHING SYSTEM (PMS) - colour matching system specifying ink mixes to achieve consistent colour

-PORTABLE DIGITAL FILE (PDF) - a digital file that compresses, Quark files, pictures, etc. into smaller size files for digital transmission over both Mac and PC platforms.
+PORTABLE DIGITAL FILE (PDF) - a digital file that compresses, InDesign files, Quark files, pictures, etc. into smaller size files for digital transmission over both Mac and PC platforms.

 PERFORATE (PERF) - make series of holes in order to ensure straight-line tear.